IlDirettore95/PersonalSite/_portfolio/Stray.markdown

 ### Gravity powers
 Forces are used to implement the main character's powers.
 These powers let the player grab, for a certain duration, every object that are interactable (even the enemies).
 This can be used to reach high places or throw object to enemies (or enemies to walls).

-## What I learned
-This was a deep dive into Unity and Game Programming.
-I made use of 3D math to control the player and to manipulate objects.
-Even collisions were handled by hand using various type of casts.

-For the next project I thought that would have been essential starting to structure the software better using Design Patterns.
-Also an event driven approeach could save me a lot of headache.